dstackai/dstack/docs/workflows.md

 dstack logs <run-name> -f
 ```

+!!! warning "NOTE:"
-!!! warning "Don't print experiment metrics to the logs"
+    Make sure you don't print experiment metrics to the output.

     Instead, it's recommended that you use specialized tools such as WandB, Comet, Neptune, etc.

 [//]: # (TODO: Add a link to more information on experiment tracking)